cameronabrams/cfacv/README.md

 ### INTRODUCTION

-CFACV is a simple collective variables implementation for NAMD that uses 'tclforces' and implements Temperature-Accelerated Molecular Dynamics (TAMD).
+CFACV is a simple collective variables implementation for NAMD that uses `tclforces` and implements Temperature-Accelerated Molecular Dynamics (TAMD).
 Collective variables are functions of atomic Cartesian coordinates, and CFACV currently allows for CV's to be centers of mass of groupings of atoms and any lengths, angles, and